28 Most Beautiful Cities in Turkey & What You Get Visiting Each of Them

 This city has a good selection of accommodation (from five-star hotels, apartments and villas to inexpensive guesthouses), many interesting cultural and historical sights, scenic views, sandy and pebble beaches with excellent infrastructure, and much more.

 Bodrum is undeniably one of the most beautiful cities in Turkey that has everything you’d want for a holiday destination.
-Its Aegean character shines through the traditional whitewashed houses, delightful little cafes, and cobbled alleys that you can find everywhere.
+You come here for a bit of sightseeing and traditional whitewashed houses, boat trips to blue waters, delightful little cafes, and cobbled alleys that you can find everywhere, and its gorgeous sunsets.

 Of course, the list of the most beautiful cities in Turkey couldn’t be complete without Marmaris.
 It is another small Turkish city on the shores of the Aegean Sea which is so beautiful and bright that it makes it difficult not to want to visit it.